gabinante/aws-tools/readme.md

-This is a collection of tools which take aws cli commands and make them better.
+This is a collection of tools (mostly bash functions) the goal of which is to make the default AWS CLI functions:
+Easier to use
+Easily repeatable
+Simpler
+Generate output that is easily parsed by humans and/or scripts

 # Example Output of commands